 There has been considerable scientific research in the past 20 years on the subject of mindfulness and its application in the field of clinical psychology.
-Research indicates that mindfulness methods helps in treating not only stress, anxiety, or depression, but also is beneficial in other unlikely areas including the treatment of chronic pain, eating disorders, and addiction.
+Research indicates that mindfulness methods help in treating not only stress, anxiety, or depression, but also is beneficial in other unlikely areas including the treatment of chronic pain, and eating disorders.

 There are many mindfulness techniques out there and at least two of them are popular with many psychotherapists and their clients too, especially because of their interesting acronyms.
 They are RAIN and STOP.
 I will put them forth briefly and you can try them for yourself and see if they are as interesting as they sound and if they work for you.

 I came across this in a book on Buddhist psychology by Jack Kornfield.
 This technique helps you to recognize a strong emotional situation, such as fear or uncontrollable anxiety about something, anger, or grief, and provides you with a technique to come out of it.